kuninethan95/Sentiment_Tracker/README.md

 **GOALS**

 1. Import news articles with proper queries and filtering
-2. Implement various unsupervised sentiment analysis models (VADER, TextBlob, FLAIR)
+2. Implement various unsupervised sentiment analysis models (VADER, TextBlob, FLAIR) to determine sentiment
 3. Utilize classification models like Random Forests to create inferences
 4. Deploy to a webapp using streamlit